DanielSchipfer/Netflix-Movies-and-Shows-Analysis/README.md

 Daniel: Q2: Do movies (a) or shows (b) on Netflix with a more positive description get better IMDb ratings?

-Daniel: Q3: Do movies or shows on Netflix get better IMDb ratings (a) or more IMDb votes (b)?
+Daniel: Q3: Do movies or shows on Netflix get better IMDb ratings (a) or more IMDb votes (b) and do they differ in runtime (c)?

 Moni: Did the runtime of movies or shows that are on Netflix change over the years?